- Home

 - Let the children be your guide as to how much they already know and how much they want to know about treatment.

-- Start with questions such as “Have you heard the word chemotherapy?” or “Do you know what radiation therapy is?”
-Then explain the basic facts using language they can understand.
+- Start with questions such as “Have you heard the word chemotherapy?” or “Do you know what radiation therapy is?”.
+Then explain the basic facts using language they can understand (see our Glossary).

 - Check if your kids want to know more, and let them know that they can ask questions throughout the treatment period if they have other queries or concerns.

-- Talk to kids about how to search for accurate information online, to avoid incorrect or unhelpful information.
+- Talk to kids about how to search for accurate information online (here is a list of recommended websites), to avoid incorrect or unhelpful information.

 - Keep them up to date with how long treatment will take and the length of the hospital stay.

-- Explain who will be taking care of the person with cancer and the different ways they will help.
+- Explain who will be taking care of the person with cancer and the different ways the carers will help.

 Explain side effects

-It’s important to prepare children for treatment side effects, such as physical changes after surgery, weight changes, fatigue, nausea and hair loss.
+It’s important to prepare children for treatment side effects, such as weight changes, fatigue, nausea, scars and hair loss.

 - Explain that not everyone gets all side effects.
 People who have the same cancer and treatment will not necessarily have the same side effects.
-Doctors know what happens to most people having a particular treatment but can’t be exactly sure what will happen to individuals.
+Doctors know what happens to most people having a particular treatment but can’t be exactly sure what will happen to each person – everybody is different.

-- Tell your children what side effects to expect, based on what the doctor has said, and how these may change how the person with cancer looks or feels.
-Say you’ll let them know if the person does start to experience these side effects.
+- Tell your children what side effects to expect, based on what the doctor has said, and how these may change how you look or feel.
+Say you’ll let them know if you start to experience these side effects.

-- Talk about ways your children can help the person with cancer deal with the side effects (e.g. help shave the person’s head, help choose a wig).
-Such actions can be empowering and make your children feel like they’re useful.
+- Talk about ways your children can help you deal with the side effects (e.g. help shave your head or choose a wig).
+Such actions make your children feel like they’re being useful.

 - Let them know that the doctors will try to make sure treatment causes as few side effects as possible.
-They should know that side effects usually go away after the treatment is over, but this often takes time – hair will grow back, scars will fade.
+They should know that side effects usually go away after the treatment is over – hair will grow back, scars will fade – but this often takes time.

 - Reassure your children that they will get used to the changes.
-Point out that the person having treatment is still the same person as before.
+Point out that you’re still the same person as before.

 - Explain to them how much of the side effect is considered normal.
 This can be especially important for older teenagers who might worry about when they should call for help.